End the Wait: Promoting Immediate Medicare for Young-Onset Alzheimer's

 The wait for Medicare coverage is especially harmful to people with young-onset Alzheimer’s disease.
 Shockingly, the long wait time makes up half of their remaining life expectancy.
 This is a serious problem because there is only a short period in the early stage of Alzheimer’s when treatment is most effective.

-Since 2022, the FDA has approved three new drugs that slow the progression of early-stage Alzheimer’s.
+Since 2022, the FDA has approved three new drugs that slow the progression of young-onset Alzheimer’s.
 However, these treatments are only meant for patients with mild cognitive impairment or early-stage dementia.
 Under current laws, people with young-onset Alzheimer’s who qualify for Social Security Disability Insurance (SSDI) could go without insurance for the first three years after diagnosis.
 This means they wouldn’t have coverage during the time when these new treatments work best.
 Medicare’s actions not only limit patient access to care but also contradict efforts to improve healthcare efficiency—a key priority for both patients and the current Administration.

+Congress has previously waived Medicare’s waiting period for conditions like ALS and End-Stage Renal Disease (ESRD).
+People with young-onset Alzheimer’s deserve the same timely access.
 Without coverage, many people under 65 with young-onset Alzheimer’s delay treatment until their condition gets worse, leading to preventable medical emergencies.

 THE SOLUTION